Frequently Asked Questions on Ziptrek Ecotours, Queenstown, NZ

 How do you stop?

-Ziptrek has an internationally patented braking system.
+Ziptrek Ecotours has an internationally patented braking system that is manually controlled by your guides.
 We can safely stop riders no matter what the wind conditions, bringing them to a smooth and controlled stop before each treetop platform.
+The Kereru device slowly lowers you to the ground via a controlled descent after a 3 meter free fall.

 Can I take my camera?

-Yes, if you have a camera or small video recording device you can bring it with you.
+Yes, our helmets have a mount so you can take your own GoPros.
+If you have a camera or small video recording device you can also bring it with you.
 We recommend they have a wrist or neck strap so that you can attach it to yourself when zipping.
+We also have GoPros available for hire.

 Can I bring a backpack?

 You will not be able to bring a backpack or any other baggage on tour with you.
 You will be wearing a full body harness and backpacks will interfere with this harness.
-We recommend you leave your personal belongings at your hotel or at our camp street booking office in town.
-A small item storage however is available at the Tree-house.
+We recommend you leave your personal belongings at your hotel.
+Capacity for “small item” storage is available at the Treehouse for the Moa and Kereru tour guests.
+Alternatively you can store your bags at our booking office at 45 Camp Street, Queenstown.

 Can I watch the tour?